Figures and Statistics for Precise Point Positioning (PPP)

 Figures for the individual ACs (and IGR/IGS).

-Transformation parameters from the weekly SINEX combinations are included for comparison.
+Transformation parameters from the SINEX combinations are included for comparison.

 Translations and Scale from: